BillApostolu/Bill_Apostolou/README.md

 - Selected to work as a secretary at the security and guard battalion of the Greek Pentagon
 - Management and distribution of high security and redacted files
 - Assigned and pulled off a very team driven role taking ownership of any tasks given to me with great efficiency.
 - Got honorable promotion to the rank of corporal
+### Physics and Math tutoring
+#### Responsibilities and developed skills:
+- Transfer of knowledge and skills to high school students in the fields of mathematics and physics.
+- Cooperating with students and encouraging them to solve multiple problems.